 Once you have decided on the best remedial action to the challenging situation, you can then focus on feeling happier.
 You can then work on raising your emotional set point, rather than getting stuck in a worry loop about the difficulty.

 Why is it good to speed up your vibration?

 Everything is composed of energy vibrating at different frequencies, even the ground and the rocks under your feet, which have a slow vibration.
 When you speed up your energy vibration, you can flow more of the energy of your Inner Being, your life force.
 This leads to greater wellbeing and vitality, slower aging, more intuitive flow and more flow of innate joy.

 What’s more, as more people speed up their energy, it speeds up the Emotional Set Point of the whole earth population.
 This means there is more balancing out of the energy of those stuck in slower vibrational fear, self-doubt, anger and vengeance etc. Those with a faster vibration tend to have more understanding of the oneness and interconnectedness of us all.
 Those with a slower vibration tend to be stuck in the individual and tribal mentality.
 They feel the need for competition – survival of the fittest.
 People with slower vibrations are led more by their monkey mind than their inner guidance.
-(Learn more about the monkey mind in Free yourself from negative thinking.)
+Learn how to Tame your anxious monkey mind.

 Becoming more aware of your own emotional guidance system, and taking steps to consciously choose better-feeling thoughts, helps you to come more into alignment with your Inner Being.
 This is your innate, natural source of joy.